Black Nore Lighthouse: History

 The light was first operated on 19 April 1894.
 In December 1900, the steamship Brunswick grounded on a sandbank known as the Welsh Hook, between Black Nore and the English and Welsh Grounds Lightship, while en route from Liverpool to Bristol.
 The vessel later capsized and sank, and over a century later its wreck was positively identified through hydrographic surveys carried out by the Bristol Port Company.

 Until World War II the lighthouse was lit by gas, supplied from the gas main and stored in tanks nearby.
 To begin with it displayed a light which was cut off twice in quick succession every twenty seconds, and had a range of 11 nmi.
 The rotating optic was installed in 1908 and flashed twice every ten seconds.
 Its drive mechanism was wound up daily by the Ashford family until 1941 when the light was converted to automatic operation.
 In 2000, the winding and drive mechanisms were replaced by electric motors.

 Decommissioning and preservation

 After it became unneeded for navigational purposes, the lighthouse was decommissioned on 27 September 2010.
 The building was set for demolition, but was granted grade II listed status on 24 June 2011 by English Heritage (now Historic England), recognising its historical and architectural significance.

-The lighthouse was sold for nominal fee of £1 in October 2011 to the newly-founded Blacknore Lighthouse Trust Community Interest Company (CIC).
+The lighthouse was sold for a nominal fee of £1 in October 2011 to the newly-founded Blacknore Lighthouse Trust Community Interest Company (CIC).
 This was incorporated in May 2011 "to preserve and maintain Blacknore Lighthouse for as long as it is practical to do so as a landmark".